Updated May 30, 2023

 #5 Tournai Cathedral

-Although work on the Cathedral of Our Lady did not begin till the 12th century, Catholicism has played a significant role in the city of Wallon in Tournai since the sixth century.
+Although work on the Cathedral of Our Lady did not begin till the 12th century, Catholicism has played a significant role in Wallon in Tournai since the sixth century.

 It includes Transitional, Romanesque, and Gothic architectural elements.
 The five bell towers of the cathedral have 157-foot-high ceilings.
 The famed Flemish painter Peter Paul Rubens’ masterpiece The Issue of Souls in Purgatory is also housed in the place of worship.

 The biggest Belgian chocolate museum in the world, Chocolate Nation, is next door to the magnificent Central Station (Middenstatie), where passengers arriving by rail will find delight.
 This place is quite popular with families and is right next to the Antwerp Zoo.
-The zoo, established in 1843, is renowned for housing over 950 different species in addition to its stunning Art Deco building and themed animal habitats.
+Established in 1843, the zoo is renowned for housing over 950 species in addition to its stunning Art Deco building and themed animal habitats.

 #7 Canals of Bruges